School Vouchers 101

 Types of School Vouchers

-Whether it’s calling them “grants,” “tax credits,” and “scholarships,” “debit cards,” or “savings accounts,” voucher supporters have tried many tactics to divert taxpayer dollars from public education and students.
+Whether it’s calling them “grants,” “tax credits,” “scholarships,” “debit cards,” or “savings accounts,” voucher supporters have tried many tactics to divert taxpayer dollars from public education and students.
 The vendors and private schools who would benefit from voucher programs do not have to comply with the same rules and standards that ensure accountability, transparency, and access for all students.
 Any use of state funds for private educational purposes is a voucher.

 Traditional Vouchers